pjanku/AK5PC_Shape2D/README.md

 Demonstration project for AK5PC course.

-## What you may find in this project about
+## What you may find in this project
 Simplified demonstration of selected C++ features:
 * Classes, abstract classes and basic inheritance
 * Class members, member methods, functions and pure virtual functions